- 01Spain's coastal properties yield 4-6% — beating Portugal in several secondary markets

 Show Notes

-Valencia's beating Barcelona on cash-on-cash return right now.
-A €250K two-bed in El Cabanyal will get you 5.2% to 5.8% gross.
+Valencia is beating Barcelona on cash-on-cash return right now.
+A EUR 250K two-bed in El Cabanyal gets you 5.2–5.8% gross.
 Barcelona?
-You're lucky to crack 4%.
-Same country.
-Different math.
-Last episode we covered Portugal — 3.8% to 5.2%, Golden Visa, IMI at half the US rate.
+Lucky to crack 4%.
+Same country, different math.
+Last episode we covered Portugal — 3.8–5.2%, Golden Visa, IMI at half the US rate.
 Spain's the neighbor.
-And in some pockets, it's the better deal.
+In some pockets, it's the better deal.

 Timestamps